 |Quick Facts: Insurance Underwriters|

-Insurance underwriters work indoors in offices.
+Insurance underwriters work in an office setting during regular business hours.
 Most work full time.

 Explore resources for employment and wages by state and area for insurance underwriters.